Jim and Mrs Jim standing on the wall of our pier alongside Stout Cortez our concrete teddy bear.

 We are additionally kept busy looking out for the 450 Teddy Bears who currently share our house.
 We did not really intend for this to happen but it seems that they invite their relatives to stay and they don't seem to leave!
 We started with off with three in 1982 and things have snowballed since then.
 The "hug" has already taken over most of the house.
 Wherever we have travelled in the world, a bear has inevitably come home with us.
 Needless to say, some bears found themselves coming home to Orkney when we moved, including a whole group made on the island of Graemsay, led by Harald Bear-Legs.
 When we go out we are usually accompanied by one or more bears, the local hotels and restaurants have got used to our eccentricities!

-We also share our house with two Norwegian Forest Cats of immaculate pedigree.
-Indeed such pedigree that we are definitely regarded by them as cat slaves.
-We were very fortunate to have been given the opportunity to rehome them by Mel and Neil Gardner of Kjaerligkatt Norwegian Forest Cats, They are both female, half sisters and are called Memla and Ziza.
-Memla is a black brown and Ziza is a brown tortoiseshell.
-They both have a large cat tree each and exhibit a lot of catitude.
-They were both quite shy at first but now they are bold and boisterous and fly around the house at high velocity.
+We share our house with a Norwegian Forest Cat called Zisa whom we were very fortunate to have been given the opportunity to re-home by Mel and Neil Gardner of Kjaerligkatt Norwegian Forest Cats.
+Ziza is a female brown tortoiseshell.
+She came to us with her half sister Memla who was a black brown.
+Sadly Memla passed away in her sleep in January 2013.
+Zisa has two large cat trees to play in and exhibits a lot of catitude.
+She was quite shy when she first came to us, but now she is more bold and flies around the house at high velocity.
 I do wish however that Ziza would stop pinching my socks and then chewing the heels out of them.
-Our Forest Cats were also insistent that they had to show off with their own Gallery Page.
+Both of our Forest Cats can be seen in their own own Gallery Page.
+We have left up the images of Memla in her memory.
+May she rest in peace.